ParkinsonLab/DETECT-v2/DETECT enzyme annotation tool/README.md

 v1 has been published as well: Hung et al (2010), Bioinformatics vol. 26, no. 14.

 For more information, bug reports, or otherwise, please contact: leon.xu@mail.utoronto.ca

+Please note that the use of the max_target_seqs parameter during BLASTp searches is intentional, and does not affect the results we obtain given the report by Shah et al, 2018 (https://doi.org/10.1093/bioinformatics/bty833).